soar-tech/strapi/docs/3.x.x/guides/database.md

 Follow these steps to [install MongoDB onto your Ubuntu](https://docs.mongodb.com/manual/administration/install-on-linux/) environment:

-1. From your terminal, you will need to import a public key to ensure your MongoDB is authentic (You can verify the GPG key [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).):
+1. You need to import a public key to ensure your MongoDB is authentic (You can verify the GPG key [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).):

 ```bash